LouisPino/audition-assistant/README.md

 - Implement recording and playback in conjunction with metronome for pinpointing time inconsistencies in playing
 - Port metronome to standalone mobile app
 - Connect Spotify API to allow for Spotify playback and playlist creation for excerpt audio
+- Find songs to play along with based on tempo with Spotify API

 ## Technologies Used